Usmansiyi/Sakila-SQL-Data-Analysis-Automation-Project/README.md

 ## Author - Usman Siyi

-This project showcases SQL skills essential for database management and analysis. looking For someone with skills on SQL and data analysis , connect with me through the following channels:
+This project showcases SQL & Power bi skills essential for database management and analysis. looking For someone with skills on SQL and data analysis , connect with me through the following channels:

 - **Email**: (nuraensiyi@gmail.com)
 - **LinkedIn**: [Connect with me professionally](https://www.linkedin.com/in/UsmanSiyi)